KonradDanielewski/DeepEcoHab/README.md

 `in_cohort_sociability` MultiIndex DataFrame with in-cohort sociability measure.
 More info in the methods section: https://doi.org/10.7554/eLife.19532

 `phase_durations` MultiIndex Series per phase with estimated duration of each phase.
 Measured in seconds and rounded to the closest full hour.
 Used as total time for division in in-cohort sociability.

+`ranking_ordinal` Series, ordinal of the ranking calculated with the Plackett Luce algorithm.
+Higher value == more dominant animal, based on chasing data

+`ranking_in_time` DataFrame, per row update of the ordinal ranking happening at each match, columns are animals

+`matches_datetimes` Series containig datetimes of each chasing event for all animals.
+Can be matched to animals based on ranking in time (or used a index for it)

+`_ranking_data` pickle file contains a dictionary with the raw ranking containing mu and sigma values.
+Can be used between projects when the same mice are used.
+Allows to start ranking from the last state instead of zero-state